wrznr/e-Lexicography-2019/docs/content.md

     + Recipe:
         * Take a **huge** list of simple (monomorphematic) words
         * Encode their morphological features
-        * Add pre- and suffixes, <!-- what's that comma for? -->
+        * Add pre- and suffixes
     + Put everything into a finite-state automaton
     + Apply its **Kleene closure**
 - Reduced to [**stemming**](https://text-processing.com/demo/stem/) (i.e. the removal of pre- and suffixes) for English